 Q. My dog is aggressive.
 Can you work with him still?

 A. Yes.
-Kate and Rich work in aggression rehab, and they are one of the few places in the local area providing successful rehabilitation solutions for problem dogs.
+Kate specializes in aggression rehab, and she is one of the few places in the local area providing successful rehabilitation solutions for problem dogs.
 Kate has built a reputation by successfully rehabbing some severe cases where dogs were ready to be euthanized, brought back to the shelter or turned down by other area trainers.

 Q. Do I have homework with any training program?

 A. Absolutely!!
 Kate is a coach, tutor, and teacher but she simply cant reiterate every small detail that is available.
 There is so much hands on work, philosophy, psychology, and and structure that we need owners on board and to fully understand the process.
-Kate will provide you with written blogs by two of the best trainers in the country, and ask you to daily follow their social media pages and videos as she expands her personal video collection and social media.
-Those trainers are Sean O’Shea with The Good Dog and Jeff Gellman with Solid K9 Training.
 Kate wants you to become a more educated dog owner, to reach out, and become informed!
 We will also supply you with a Training Passport to help guide you along the training path.
 After you are done, an individual Exit Plan is given to each handler so they know how to keep up the training for their unique dogs struggles.
 After training, Kate absolutely wants you to stay in touch with her.
 Keep us up to date with behavior, ask questions, share your story!
 We also have required reading that you must purchase prior to starting your board and training.
 Please follow the link below to purchase the text book.

 Q. What insurance do you carry?